 Yalda night; longest and darkest night of the year

-What do we do in Yalda night?
+What do we do on Yalda night?

 It may be interesting for you to know how Yalda night was formed and became one of the greatest national celebrations in Iran.
-So stay with us in our iran travel blog.
+So stay with us in our Iran travel blog.

 Story of Yalda night

-Ever since, in the iranian culture, this night has been celebrated for years.
-All families get together at elder’s home and serve delicious snacks and fresh fruits.
+Ever since, in the Iranian culture, this night has been celebrated for years.
+All families get together at the elder’s home and serve delicious snacks and fresh fruits.
 Maybe on this day, more than ever, we read Shahnameh and Hafez books, we will review the epic poems of the Shahnameh, or we will ask Hafez to tell our fortune

-The most noteworthy thing about the longest night of the year is that all ethnicities in Iran like Fars, Turks, Kurds, Lars, Baluchs and Arabs celebrate Yalda night with joy, companionship, kindness, friendship and honesty.
+The most noteworthy thing about the longest night of the year is that all ethnicities in Iran like Fars, Turks, Kurds, Lars, Baluchs, and Arabs celebrate Yaldanight with joy, companionship, kindness, friendship, and honesty.

-Yalda night is an advocate of good Iranian culture and traditions: being together, having hope for a bright future, praying together and keeping reading and telling stories from the past that all can be the light of the way for our children’s future.
+Yalda night is an advocate of good Iranian culture and traditions: being together, having hope for a bright future, praying together, and keeping reading and telling stories from the past that all can be the light of the way for our children’s future.

 History of Yalda night